naveenspace7/naveenspace7.github.io/about.md

 ## Tools

-Most frequently used tools include GDB, Google Test and Git.
+Most frequently used tools are GDB, Google Test, Git, Clang-tidy, CppCheck

 Occasionally used tools are Valgrind, Google Benchmark, Jenkins.